lonegunmanb/terraform-azure-avm-utl-compute-vmss-2-azapi/terraform-test.md

 ### Step 2: Verify AzureRM Configuration (Baseline Test)

+⚠️ **This step acts as a gate**: If ANY sub-step fails, mark test case as `invalid` and QUIT after cleanup.

 Navigate to the test directory and execute the full baseline validation with `main.tf` and `azurerm.tf` present:

 **PowerShell**: